-- (c) Contractors may provide additional conferences based on family request or individual child needs. - (2) To count as one of the required parent-teacher conferences, each conference must be: - (a) A minimum of 30 minutes. - (b) Scheduled based on individual family needs. - (c) In a location agreed upon with the parent. - (d) Face-to-face in person or online with the parent. - (e) Be planned with individualized content for each child. - (3) Phone or email contact may be used in place of face-to-face visits only for additional conferences, follow-up conversations or during Non-Traditional Remote Service (see PAO-65).
+- (1) Contractors must ensure ECEAP teachers provide regular ongoing parent-teacher conferences as needed with opportunities for three conferences for each enrolled child per school year. - (2) To count as one of the required parent-teacher conferences, each conference must be: - (a) A minimum of 30 minutes. - (b) Scheduled based on individual family needs. - (c) In a location agreed upon with the parent. - (d) Face-to-face in person or online with the parent. - (e) Be planned with individualized content for each child. - (3) Phone or email contact may be used in place of face-to-face visits only for additional conferences, or follow-up conversations. - (4) When the ECEAP lead teacher participates with the family in their child's IEP meeting with school district staff, they may count this meeting as a parent-teacher conference.